ShahedSabab/Heart-disease-prediction/README.md

 following link:
 https://archive.ics.uci.edu/ml/datasets/Heart+Disease

-The following models are trained using the collected data.
+The following models are trained using the collected data. <br>
-• SVM
+• SVM<br>
-• Naive Bayes
+• Naive Bayes<br>
-• Logistic Regression
+• Logistic Regression<br>
-• Decision Tree
+• Decision Tree<br>
-• Random Forest
+• Random Forest<br>
-• Extreme Gradient Boost
+• Extreme Gradient Boost<br>
-• Light Gradient Boost
+• Light Gradient Boost<br>

-The following methods are applied:
+The following techniques are applied:<br>
-• KNN imputer has been applied to fill the missing values of the data.
+• KNN imputer has been applied to fill the missing values of the data.<br>
-• 10 most important features are selected using embeded feature selection (e.g., Extra Tree) and investigating correlation.
+• 10 most important features are selected using embeded feature selection (e.g., Extra Tree) and investigating correlation.<br>
-• The top features are used to train the aforementioned models.
+• The top features are used to train the aforementioned models.<br>
-• The best model achieved 90% accuracy (f1 = 0.90) in classifying patients with heart diease vs no heart disease.
+• The best model achieved 90% accuracy (f1 = 0.90) in classifying patients with heart diease vs no heart disease.<br>